 Do they still make Yuban coffee?
 Yes!
 Yuban Coffee: Arbuckle's Speciality

 The actual Yuban coffee was invented by Arbuckle in 1905, its name derived from his Yuletide blend in which he used the best South American beans.
 Meant as a special Christmas offering, it was only available to his own dinner guests and as a gift to friends until it was put it on the market in 1912 following John Arbuckle's death.

 What a legacy Arbuckle left for us!
 Yuban comes in Original, Dark Roast, Hazelnut, Decaffeinated, Organic Medium Roast and 100% Columbian.
 You can get it in pre-ground in cans, pods and K-cups.

 Yuban Original Coffee -⭐⭐/5

 Yuban Original has a slight acidity that gives it some life it might otherwise miss.
 It's full bodied, decent coffee and certainly not exciting but it will do if you want a cup of inoffensive brew to wake you up in the morning.

 Each can or bag contains enough Rainforest Alliance Certified beans to qualify for the certification seal but most of the remainder is cheap, poor quality Robusta beans.
 It is rather bland and woody overall, slightly sweet.

-Yuban 100% Colombian Ground Coffee fares better; it's sweet with a faint cocoa taste, mild with a bit of a roasted finish, and as you'd expect is made from 100% Arabica coffee beans.
+Well, yes!
+Yuban 100% Colombian Ground Coffee is K-cup through and through.
+It's sweet with a faint cocoa taste, mild with a bit of a roasted finish, and as you'd expect is made from 100% Arabica coffee beans.